 BIM enthusiasts should be excited about the role of 3D printing in construction because Arup also insists that by using this futuristic method of construction, construction can receive a direct transfer of information from the 3D design model.
 This is deemed to be able to radically reduce building mistakes and discrepancies.

-Andre Watts, founder of the British engineering company, Newtecnic, agrees with this statement.
+Andre Watts, the founder of the British engineering company, Newtecnic, agreed with this statement.
 According to Watts, the engineering and maintenance industries will be fundamentally changed by 2050.
 (Flaig, 2018)

 Watts stated, “The use of drones for cleaning or maintenance is the tip of the iceberg.
 What they will be maintaining is itself about to be transformed, and the major transformations are based on 3D printing and rapid prototyping.”

 3D printing, and technologies like it, have profound economical and sustainable advantages for the construction industry.
 Arup has taken the first step towards an exciting and automated future.